d0lf1/d0lf1/README.md

 # 💫 About Me:
-I am currently a Senior Penetration Tester at Gerico Lab SRL, where I test the infrastructures of various clients and contribute to the company's red team efforts.
-My recent focus has been on Web Application Penetration Testing.
-In addition, I'm an active Bug Bounty Hunter.
+As a Security Architect, I design and evaluate secure infrastructures for diverse clients, while actively contributing to our organization's red team operations.
+My expertise spans advanced assessments, with a recent emphasis on Web Application Penetration Testing.
+Additionally, I am an accomplished Bug Bounty Hunter, consistently identifying and reporting high-impact vulnerabilities.

-On my GitHub profile, I plan to share the tools I develop and scripts that automate various Penetration Testing processes.
+On my GitHub profile, I share custom tools and automation scripts I develop to streamline and enhance various penetration testing and security assessment processes."

 ## 🌐 Socials: